-Burgundy is a beautiful region of France most well known for its red and white wines.
+Burgundy is a beautiful region of France and deserves its very own driving route.
+Most well known for its red and white wines.
 Packed with historic architecture and rolling countryside, Burgundy is perfect to explore in a motorhome, campervan or RV.
 Drive the short distances between towns whilst stopping and staying the night with vineyards, lakes or chateaus as your backdrop.

-Here is a 7-day motorhome travel route for inspiration.
+Here is a 7-day Burgundy driving route route for inspiration.
 If you want to explore at a more leisurely pace why not spend two days at each stop and stay for 14!

 France Motorhome Hire is located just 125 kms south of Paris.
 We offer five different vehicle types to perfectly match your trip needs, whether you are a couple, friends travelling together or family of six.